 "§ 150B-21.7E.
-Proposed permanent rules; agency determination of impact on small business; notice to Small Business Regulatory Committee.
+Proposed permanent rules; agency determination of impact on small business; notice to Small Business Regulatory Review Committee.

 If the economic impact statement prepared as required under G.S.
-150B-21.7B indicates the proposed permanent rule may have an adverse economic impact on small business, the agency proposing the permanent rule shall provide a copy of the rule and the impact statement to the Small Business Regulatory Committee established under G.S.
+150B-21.7B indicates the proposed permanent rule may have an adverse economic impact on small business, the agency proposing the permanent rule shall provide a copy of the notice of text including the impact statement to the Small Business Regulatory Review Committee established under G.S.
 143B-472.99 for its timely review, comment, and recommendations.
+The agency shall submit the documents to the Committee when it submits the notice of text to the Register for publication.
 If the Committee determines that the proposed permanent rule may have an adverse economic impact on small business, the Committee shall request that the agency consider the following: